 Boat-Shaped conference tables are designed to provide clear sight lines for all meeting participants.
 With a wider middle, this type of table makes presentations easy for everyone to see without needing to strain to look around someone’s head.

-Modern style conference tables are simple and sleek.
-This style creates a polished look that comes from straight, clean lines and the idea that less is more.
-A modern conference room is often desirable for companies that are focused on innovation and the cutting edge.
+Modern conference tables are simple and sleek.
+They create a polished look that comes from straight, clean lines and the idea that less is more.
+A modern conference room is often desirable for companies focused on innovation and the cutting edge.

-Transitional style conference tables are varied and versatile.
-This style is a happy medium, providing a tasteful combination of modern and traditional that makes it ideal for most any office.
+Transitional conference tables are varied and versatile.
+This style is a happy medium, providing a tasteful combination of modern and traditional that is ideal for almost any office.

 Traditional style conference tables are tried and true.
-Tables in this style include timeless features such as crown molding, picture frame details and other elegant touches.
+Tables in this timeless style include crown molding, picture frame details, and other elegant touches.
 Traditional conference furniture can help create an environment of formality that’s often desired in professional settings.